 Barefoot Works Yoga Studio, 1050 Chinoe Rd., Ste.
 106

-You can ease into your practice with Yoga Basics four times a week, and once you’re comfortable, check out the Slow and Low or Align and Explore classes.
+You can ease into your practice with Yoga Basics four times a week, and once you’re comfortable, check out the Slow and Low or Slow Flow classes.

 The Massage Center, 380 S. Mill St.

-One of the original studios in Lexington, you can dive into the basics with its Foundational Roots class + master your body awareness in the Functional Flow sessions.
+One of the original studios in Lexington, you can maximize relaxation with a Deep Peace Yoga class, or master your body awareness in the Functional Flow sessions.

 Soul Rebel Lex, 105 Dennis Dr.